Perspectives Language Reference

 Screen

 A screen is a lexical construct to describe a screen as it should be generated in runtime.
 In essence, a screen is a series of tabs where each tab is composed of widgets that can be arranged in rows and columns.
-Currently we have just two widgets: the form (for a functional role) and the table (for a relational or multi-role.
+Currently we have three widgets: the form (for a functional role), the table (for a relational or multi-role) and a markdown widget.

 It is up to you whether you start your tab with rows or with columns.
 However, columns should be embedded in rows and rows in columns: you cannot have rows in rows or columns in columns.
 For example: